 Abortion remains generally criminalized in Paraguay.
-The only circumstance in which pregnant women and girls seeking an abortion are not punished is when the foetus dies as an indirect result of a necessary medical intervention to avert a serious threat to the life or the health of the pregnant woman.37 In any other circumstances, even if pregnancy is the result of rape, incest or when the foetus has a severe malformation, abortion is not permitted and women and girls who undergo an abortion could face prison sentences - from 15 months to 10 years depending on the circumstances.
-Health professionals can also be penalized for the practice of illegal abortions, according to article 352 of the Criminal Code.
+The only circumstance in which pregnant women and girls seeking an abortion are not punished is when the foetus dies as an indirect result of a necessary medical intervention to avert a serious threat to the life or the health of the pregnant woman.
+In any other circumstances, even if pregnancy is the result of rape, incest or when the foetus has a severe malformation, abortion is not permitted and women and girls who undergo an abortion could face prison sentences - from 15 months to 10 years depending on the circumstances.